01. The Alpes Vaudoises: Switzerland’s hidden cycling paradise

 Premium bike rental

-For absolute comfort, Chalet RoyAlp offers high-end bike rentals through trusted local partners.
-Choose from a selection of high-performance road bikes, gravel bikes, or electric bikes.
-All are perfectly maintained, adjusted to your needs, and ready for your alpine adventures.
-Helmets, pedals, and accessories are included, and reservations can be made directly through our concierge service.
+For complete convenience, Chalet RoyAlp offers high-end bike rental through trusted local partners.
+Choose from a selection of performance road bikes, gravel bikes, and e-bikes.
+All perfectly maintained, fitted to your needs, and ready for your alpine adventures.
+Helmets, pedals, and accessories are included, and reservations can be arranged directly through our concierge.

-The Villars region is a real playground for cyclists.
-From iconic Alpine passes to shorter loops and picturesque gravel trails, there is something for everyone, from seasoned climbers to occasional adventurers.
+The Villars region is a true cycling playground.
+From iconic alpine passes to compact loops and scenic gravel tracks, there's something here for every type of rider, from seasoned climbers to casual adventurers.

 During their stay, cyclists are spoiled for choice.
 This collection, designed for Chalet RoyAlp by local guides Alain Rumpf and Luca Gadotti, offers eight inspiring loops that showcase the best of the region.

-Each loop starts and ends either at Chalet RoyAlp or at the UCI World Cycling Center in Aigle, where parking is available.
+During their stay, cyclists are spoiled for choice.
+This collection, curated for Chalet RoyAlp by local guides Alain Rumpf and Luca Gadotti, features 8 inspiring routes that showcase the very best of the region.
+Each loop starts and ends either at Chalet RoyAlp or at the nearby UCI World Cycling Centre in Aigle, where parking is available

 A world-class endurance challenge, starting and finishing at Chalet RoyAlp.
-The UCI Granfondo Switzerland loop connects the Col de la Croix, Col du Pillon, Mittelberg, and Col des Mosses for an unforgettable alpine experience.
-Expect long climbs, spectacular descents, and 3,600 meters of elevation gain amid breathtaking scenery.
-An alpine epic that tests your strength, pacing, and mental fortitude, right on the doorstep of RoyAlp.
+The UCI Granfondo Suisse loop connects the Col de la Croix, the Col du Pillon, Mittelberg, and the Col des Mosses for an unforgettable alpine experience.
+Expect long climbs, spectacular descents, and 3,600 meters of elevation gain through breathtaking scenery.
+An epic Alpine adventure that tests strength, pacing, and mental toughness, right on RoyAlp’s doorstep.

-A hidden gem in the Swiss Alps, the Col du Sanetsch is one of the most spectacular and little-known climbs in the country.
-The loop starts in Villars, descends through Bex and the Rhône Valley before climbing through the vineyards of Valais towards a wild alpine landscape.
-With over 1,700 meters of continuous climbing, impressive hairpin bends, and views of the Tsanfleuron Glacier, this route is a real test of endurance and reward.
-To complete the adventure, take the cable car down to Gsteig, return via the Col du Pillon, and finish with the Col de la Croix to return to Villars.
+A hidden gem of the Swiss Alps, the Col du Sanetsch is one of the most spectacular and little-known climbs in Switzerland.
+The route begins from Villars, descending through Bex and the Rhône valley before rising through the vineyards of Valais into a wild, high-alpine landscape.
+With over 1,700 metres of continuous ascent, dramatic switchbacks, and views of the Glacier de Tsanfleuron, this is a true test of endurance and reward.
+For the full adventure, descend by cable car to Gsteig, return via the Col du Pillon, and finish over the Col de la Croix back to Villars.

-A gentle, scenic loop that celebrates one of the most iconic climbs in French-speaking Switzerland.
-From the UCI World Cycling Center in Aigle, the route winds along quiet roads, passing through vineyards above Lake Geneva and the rolling countryside of Gruyères before tackling the steady climb up the Col des Mosses.
-A long, flowing descent brings you back to Aigle, perfect for an early season ride combining history, beauty, and pace.
+A smooth and scenic loop that celebrates one of the most iconic climbs in French-speaking Switzerland.
+From the UCI World Cycling Centre in Aigle, the route winds through quiet backroads, the vineyards above Lake Geneva, and the rolling countryside of Gruyères before tackling the steady ascent to Col des Mosses.
+A long, flowing descent returns you to Aigle, the perfect early-season ride combining history, beauty, and rhythm.

 La Croix, Mosses, Pillon

-The ultimate loop in the Vaud Alps, connecting the Col de la Croix, Col des Mosses, and Col du Pillon for a full day in the mountains.
-From Villars, you will climb through forests and pastures, cross the elegant Gstaad valley and return via Aigle and the vineyards of Bex.
-A demanding but unforgettable route, showcasing the best of Swiss mountain biking.
+The ultimate loop of the Alpes Vaudoises, linking the Col de la Croix, Col des Mosses and Col du Pillon in a full day of Alpine riding.
+From Villars, climb through forests and pastures, cross into the elegant valley of Gstaad, and return via Aigle and the vineyards of Bex.
+A demanding but unforgettable route showcasing the very best of Swiss mountain cycling.

-A true alpine gravel adventure capturing the essence of the Vaud Alps, future hosts of the 2029 UCI Gravel World Championships.
-Starting in Villars, this demanding loop climbs to the Col de la Croix via forest trails, alpine pastures, and scenic gravel roads.
-Pass through Taveyanne, Les Chaux, and Solalex, with perfect stops along the way.
-A mix of challenge, exploration, and pure alpine beauty.
-Gravel at its best.
+A true Alpine gravel adventure that captures the essence of the Alpes Vaudoises, future host of the UCI Gravel World Championships 2029.
+Starting from Villars, this demanding loop climbs toward the Col de la Croix via forest tracks, alpine pastures, and panoramic gravel roads.
+The route passes Taveyanne, Les Chaux, and Solalex, offering stunning views and perfect stops along the way.
+A mix of challenge, exploration, and pure mountain beauty.
+This is gravel riding at its best.

-A varied and scenic loop starting from the UCI World Cycling Center in Aigle, ideal for building endurance or enjoying a short, structured ride.
+A scenic and varied loop from the UCI World Cycling Centre in Aigle, perfect for building fitness or enjoying a short, structured ride.
 Five rolling climbs: La Pelouse, La Pâtissière, Le Bévieux, Antagnes, and Verschiez.
-Adds rhythm and challenge without the demands of a full day in the mountains.
-Quiet roads, vineyards, and sweeping alpine views offer a pleasant mix of effort and relaxation, returning to the starting point, café and velodrome included.
+Add rhythm and challenge without the demands of a full mountain day.
+Quiet countryside roads, vineyards, and wide Alpine views make this route a refreshing mix of effort and relaxation, ending right where you began, at the café and velodrome in Aigle.

 See on Komoot